Safety vs Liveness properties in formal verification

 Safety properties have several key characteristics:

-- They describe behavior that requires a finite number of state transitions.
+- Safety properties describe behavior that requires a finite number of state transitions.

-- They often converge faster than liveness properties in formal verification tools.
+- In many cases, they converge faster than liveness properties in formal verification tools.

 An example of a safety property is: